sausheong/complexity/culture.md

 1. The number of unique cultures reduced over time.
 This is not unexpected, after all we do expect cultures to interact and become more and more alike each other until they become the same.
 However, the number of unique cultures never actually drop to just 1 even after a long time.
 2. The cultures become more alike over time.
 Again this is not unexpected as cultural exchanges are supposed to make them more alike over time.
 However after an initial precipitious drop, the cultural difference more or less flattens out, even as the number of unique cultures continue dropping.
 Even as the there are less unique cultures, the ones that remain are still quite different from each other
-3. The number of cultural changes remains about the same over time.
+3. The number of cultural changes remains about the same over time, which is about 15% of `n`.
 Intuitively we'd expect the number of changes to become smaller because as there are less unique cultures.
 However the cultures also become more alike, and more likely to interact with each other and therefore these even out.

 Let's see what happens if we change n to be larger than 1/3 of the size of the grid.
 In the next simulation, I'll use n to be the size of the grid.
 This is what happens.

 ![The simulation with n = the grid size](figures/culture/culture_grid_size_chart.png)

-From the simulation, we can observe the following:

-Now let's try n that is smaller than the 1/3 of the size of the grid.
+While pattern observed in number of cultural changes and cultural distance remains about the same, though sped up (not unsurprisingly), the decline of the number of unique cultures is quite steep.
+Now let's try the other way round and use an n that is smaller than the 1/3 of the size of the grid.
 I'll use 1/6 of the size of the grid instead.
 This is what happens.

 ![The simulation with n = 1/6 of the grid size](figures/culture/culture_1_6_grid_size_chart.png)

-From the simulation, we can observe the following:
+Again, the patterns for the number of cultural changes and cultural distance over time remains about the same, the decline of the number of unique cultures is a lot less steeper than before, and for a period of time, even flattened out before continuing the decline.

+From the observations, it would seem when the frequency of cultures interactions changes, cultural distances and probability of interaction follow the same pattern over time.
+However, the number of unique cultures decrease drastically as cultural interactions increase.

+## Summary

+Agent-based simulations are like scientific experiments in which you can create the perfect environment and agents for your scenarios and in which you can tweak parameters quickly and find out the possible outcomes.
+We can isolate and reduce a complicated situation into its elemental form and perform the experiments that we want.
+In a way this helps us to understand complexity and it's unpredictable outcome a little bit better.

 A final note -- while I discussed this in the context of cultural exchanges, what I've shown here is a computer simulation with a limited set of controlled parameters.
+Models or simulations should be taken as what they are, simply models that are not true representatives of reality.

 [1]: http://hdl.handle.net/1828/1322 "Charnell, M. (2008) Individual-based modelling of ecological systems and social aggregations"
 [2]: http://www-personal.umich.edu/~axe/research/Dissemination.pdf "Axelrod, R. (1997) The dissemination of culture a model with local convergence and global polarization"